JCottrell-TrueNorthIT/Azure-Dashboards-Workspace/README.md

 .env locally needs variables in style if REACT_APP_URI_[name]=[SLUG] where name is the name field from the .yml in upper snakecase

 E.g:
-In Dashboards.yml with field name being "Dashboard One"
+In Dashboards.yml with field name being "Dashboard One" put this in the .env
 ```
 REACT_APP_URI_DASHBOARD_ONE = "dashboard_one_dashboard"
 ```
+Now [localhost](http://localhost:3000/dashboard_one_dashboard) routes to Dashboard One.

 # Getting Started with Create React App